 When does the term of the Callaway Extended Powertrain Service Contract start and end?

 The start date of the Powertrain Service Contract is your Callaway’s in-service date: the day you took delivery of your new car or truck.
 The start mileage is the odometer reading indicated when you took delivery.
-The Callaway Powertrain Service Contract expires on the same day of the sixtieth month after your in-service date, or your in-service mileage plus 100,000 miles, whichever occurs first (or 60,000 miles on 2016 model year vehicles).
+The Callaway Powertrain Service Contract expires on the same day of the sixtieth month after your in-service date, or your in-service mileage plus 60,000 miles, whichever occurs first (100,000 miles on 2015 and earlier cars and trucks).

 Is the Callaway Extended Powertrain Service Contract transferrable?